core-challenge/2023solver-submission/README.md

 ### Example

 - See [Dockerfile](/container/Dockerfile) of this repository which launches [an example solver](https://github.com/core-challenge/util-example-solver).
-- Since this solver is available in a public repository, we do not need a copy of local files (just clone).
+- Since this solver is available in a public repository, we do not need a copy of local files (just cloning it).
 - And, since this solver runs on JVM, we do not need to compile it in Docker file.